reiniiriarios/wordwyrm/README.md

 # <img src="assets/icons/32x32.png" alt="" /> Book Tracker

 A cross-platform desktop app for tracking what books you've read and when.
+The data is stored as YAML files and JPGs in author directories in a location of your choosing, so you're always in control of your data.

 ![](docs/screenshot-01-linux.png)

-This is a personal project to track books I've read.
-Being a personal project, the error handling is minimal and the UI may not always be obvious.

 ## Data :open_file_folder: